HarryRMorrison/CareerKickstart/README.md

 Explore our database of opportunities, receive career coaching tailored to your needs, and connect with a network of professionals and like-minded peers.
 CareerKickstart is more than just a job search site; it's a partner in your professional development.
 Join us today to start shaping your future.

+## Design
+The design of a Flask application involves setting up a Python-based web framework that is both simple and extensible.
+Initially, you would set up a virtual environment and install Flask.
+The core of a Flask application includes an application file, 'carreer-kickstart.py', which configures and creates an instance of the Flask class.
+Routes are defined in this file or in associated modules using decorators to link view functions to URLs, handling web page requests and determining the content to be displayed.
+The application uses Jinja2 templates for HTML content rendering, allowing dynamic generation of web pages with placeholders for data filled during runtime.
+Static files like CSS, JavaScript, and images are stored separately to manage presentation and functionality.
+Blueprints are used to organize the application into modular components, each capable of functioning independently.
+The application configuration might include details such as database connections, secret keys, and third-party services, often loaded from a configuration object or file.
+Flask can integrate with databases using extensions like SQLAlchemy and manage errors through custom handlers, ensuring robustness.
+SQLalchemy is good as it implements user authentication using Flask-Login, avoids CSS attacks and together with WTForms, it avoids CRSF attacks.
+Running the Flask app involves starting a development server with 'flask run', which serves the application to users.

+The database was designed on the components other help forums have incommon.
+Questions, answers, tags and users.
+These form the base components.
+A relationship table was set up for Question tags as it increased efficiency and decreased storage capacity.
+Numerous help functions are used through the application.

 ## Setup
 Set up a virtual environment in Unix:
 1. Use pip or another package manager to install virtualenv package <code>pip install virtualenv</code>